dfrdn/gulapa-law/content/lawyers/oscar-carlo-f-cajucom.md

 description: >-
   Caloy is a partner of the firm and head of its litigation and dispute resolution department.
-He is a part-time lecturer at the Ateneo de Manila University School of Law, the University of Makati, and the Far Eastern University Institute of Law.

-  He is also the Corporate Secretary of the Ayala Alabang Village Association, Inc. and a member of the Philippine Dispute Resolution Center, Inc. (PDRCI)
+He is a part-time lecturer at the Ateneo de Manila University School of Law and a member of the Philippine Dispute Resolution Center, Inc. (PDRCI).

+  ***\**Caloy is on extended and full leave of absence from the firm until September 2024.**
 image: /img/caloy-3_hgp7278-copy.jpg
 admissions:
   - Philippine Bar, 2013
 education:
+  - Leiden University, Master of Laws on Advanced Studies in International Dispute Settlement and Arbitration, 2023 (Summa Cum Laude; Leiden Journal of International Law (2022-2023))
   - American Bar Association Criminal Justice Advocacy Mock Trial Competition (2012, Chicago, IL)
-  - Ateneo de Manila University School of Law, Juris Doctor, 2012 (Second Honors; Ateneo Law Journal (2009-2012)
+  - Ateneo de Manila University School of Law, Juris Doctor, 2012 (Second Honors; Ateneo Law Journal (2009-2012))
 matters:
   - Represented the Philippine SEA Games Organizational Committee, Inc. in successfully repelling an injunction sought to enjoin the bidding, award,